-Roles of a Wills and Probate Attorney
+Roles of a Wills and Probate Lawyer

 The administration of a decedent's estates goes smoother when he or she drafts a will before passing away.
 In such a case, a probate lawyer can offer legal counsel to the executor or beneficiaries of an estate.
-For instance, the attorney can scrutinize the will and determine whether the deceased person wrote or signed under pressure.
+For instance, the lawyer can scrutinize the will and determine whether the deceased person wrote or signed under pressure.

 For example, people with interest in the properties of an older adult with dementia can take advantage of them.
 A probate lawyer can help discover whether someone manipulated the will or forced the decedent to sign it.

 Most probates go unchallenged apart from a few instances where they face objection.
 Examples of such situations are claims of forgery, inadequate witnesses, or if the provisions of the will contradict the law.

 Apart from defending or challenging wills, probate lawyers can help executors with the following tasks.